 Interdisciplinary exploration of such current American domestic issues topics as politics, economics, civil rights, family life, the justice system, and the environment.
-(DS) Rec Prep: ENG 21 and ENG 22 or ENG 24 with a grade of C or better or equivalent.
+(DS) Rec Prep: ENG 22 with a grade of C or better or equivalent.

 AMST 212 Contemporary American Global Issues (3)